JanLauGe/janlauge.github.io/_posts/2018-04-28-fast-ai-part1_deep-learning-image-classifier-with-nifty-tricks.md

 the dolphin.
 This is less prevalent with the shark pictures, for obvious reasons.
 As a result, the few shark pictures with human arms and hands in them and near the shark seem to end up with lower confidence for the shark class.
+For the only misclassified dolphin in the dataset, on the other hand, I think that the shark-like pose (frontal, widely opened mouth) may have played a role in the model mistaking this image for a shark image.

 This kind of data leakage is increasingly discussed and criticised in deep learning applications, so it is good to be aware and keep an eye out for them.